supersunho/docker-steamcmd/README.md

 ---

 ## 🛠️ Features
 * 🏗️ Pre-built for `linux/arm64`
-* 🔄 Daily GitHub Actions rebuilds (keeps SteamCMD up to date)
 * 👤 Runs as non-root `steam` user out of the box
 * 🧩 Can be used as a base image for your own game-server containers
-* 📜 OCI labels + reproducible digests

 ---